theIoTLab/HDPDeviceAdapter/README.md

 ## Acknowledgement
 This work was carried out with the support of the FI-STAR project (“Future Internet Social and Technological Alignment Research”), an integrated project funded by the European Commission through the 7th ICT - Framework Programme (318389).
-The HDP Device Adapter makes use for Bluettoth HDP management of Signove's [Antidote libraries](http://oss.signove.com/index.php/Antidote:_IEEE_11073-20601_stack) which are available under L-GPL licence as well.